postmannen/steward/README.md

 If just getting back to standard default for all config options needed, then delete the current config file, restart Steward, and a new config file with all the options set to it's default values will be created.

+TIP: Most likely the best way to control how the service should behave and what is started is to start Steward the first time so it creates the default config file.
+Then stop the service, edit the config file and change the defaults needed.
+Then start the service again.

 ### Errors reporting

 - Report errors happening on some node in to central error handler.